17 Great BBQ Cooking Tips - Barbecue Cooking - Grill Cooking on a Gas BBQ - How Do You Cook on a Gas BBQ Grill with Barbecue Cooking Gas Cylinder

 The Eco-Friendly Choice

-When it comes to grilling, LPG is the climate friendly choice.
+When it comes to grilling, LPG in a barbecue cooking gas cylinder is the climate friendly choice.

 Not only does it emit less CO2 than charcoal but it is also easier and more convenient to use.